-Although we do not possess much documentation, it seems that leaves and bark of the willow trees were used by many populations (perhaps even primitive) for the production of tools as well as medicinal purposes.
-News of the healing powers of willow trees have also been found in documents of medieval origin.
+Although we do not possess much documentation, it seems that the leaves and bark of the willow trees were used by many populations (perhaps even primitive) for the production of tools as well as medicinal purposes.
+News of its healing powers has also been found in documents of medieval origin.

 Willow Tree Symbolism in Different Cultures

-The term Willow has Celtic origins and its meaning is “near the water”.
-Both from a purely symbolic and natural point of view, the Willow is strongly linked to the element of water and the magic ingrained in it.
+The term Willow has Celtic origins and means “near the water”.
+Both from a purely symbolic and natural point of view, it is strongly linked to the element of water and the magic ingrained in it.

-For people and Celts specifically, the Willow was considered a female divinity and its cult, linked to lunar cycles and fertility, always held great importance over the centuries.
+For people and Celts specifically, it was considered a female divinity, and its cult, linked to lunar cycles and fertility, always held great importance over the centuries.

-In Celtic tradition and culture, willow was the 5th tree of the year in the arboreal zodiac.
+In Celtic tradition and culture, it was the 5th tree of the year in the arboreal zodiac.
 This period fell between the 12th of April and the 15th of May.

-On the other hand, the wood of the willow was used for the construction of musical instruments among druid people.
+On the other hand, its wood was used to construct musical instruments among druid people.

-They made baskets from the branches, which were used during the sacred rites to deposit offerings.
+They made baskets from the branches used during the sacred rites to deposit offerings.

-In ancient Greece, the Willow was the tree identified in connection with the afterlife.
+In ancient Greece, the tree was identified in connection with the afterlife.
 This is due to the ease with which branches, once broken, regenerate and grow again.

-For the Jewish people, willow trees were instead thought they had the power to propitiate rain and were worshiped as everything related to water.
+For the Jewish people, they were instead thought they had the power to propitiate rain and were worshiped as everything related to water.

-Mesopotamian people used willows to soothe fever and rheumatism.
+Mesopotamian people used them to soothe fever and rheumatism.

-In Rome, the branches of willow (wicker) were used to manufacture baskets.
+In Rome, its branches were used to manufacture baskets.

 Weeping Willow Tree Symbolism and Meaning

-According to one tradition, by intertwining two branches of Willow to form a cross, one could predict his own death.
+According to one tradition, one could predict his death by intertwining two branches to form a cross.

 If the cross placed on a sacred source floated, death was near.
 But if the cross sank, then it was still far away.